 A stop payment may be placed on the RDFI's system for all future transactions relating to one Originator for all incoming transactions.
-Originators or Third-Party Senders (Corporate Customers) should train their internal staff accordingly to ensure the understanding that multiple stop payments could be returned.
-Stop payments should not be re-initiated into the system unless a new authorization has been obtained and evidence has been provided to the bank.
+Originators or Third Party Senders (Corporate Customers) should train their internal staff accordingly to ensure the understanding that multiple stop payments could be returned.
+Stop payments should not be re-initiated into the system unless a new authorization has been obtained.